guiriosoficial/Yargo-Carol/README.md

 # Yargo & Carol
-This is a minimalist and retro style wedding website with a very simple yet beautiful parallax made for Yargo and Carol.
+A responsive wedding website with a minimalists and rustics design containing a beautiful parallax and a simple fly-in effects.

-It was made just with HTML, CSS (using SASS Pre-Preprocessor) and Javascript (jQuery).
-You can use this template by following the instructions in [Project Setup](#project-setup), but don't forget to give credits ;).
+The template was made using just HTML, CSS (SASS) and Javascript (jQuery), and you can run it by following the instructions in [Project Setup](#project-setup), and personalize using the [Customization Tips](#customization-tips).

 ## Project Setup
 - **Requirements:** `Node` and `NPM` installed
 - **Install Dependencies:** `npm install`
 - **Start Development Server:** `npm start`
 - **Compiles For Production:** `npm run build`

+## Customization Tips
+-

+> Please, don't forget to give credits ;).